 No DAAs are yet recommended in pregnancy and lactation.
 As Ribavirin is completely contraindicated in pregnancy and with the availability of Ribavirin free regimens it is expected that a pregnancy safe combination will be available soon.
-Although no human data is available yet in this regard but available animal models suggest SOF, LDV and Ombitasvir/Paritaprevir/Ritonavir combination to be safe for foetus.
+Although no human data is available yet in this regard but available animal models suggest SOF, LDV and Ombitasvir/Paritaprevir/Ritonavir combination to be for foetus.
 Rather Ombitasvir/Paritaprevir/Ritonavir combination has been included in category B but all the recommended regimens advocate their use with ribavirin limiting its use during pregnancy.
-Further studies and combinations may soon lead us to a safe alternative for women with child bearing age group.
+Further studies and combinations may soon lead us to a safe alternative for women with child bearing age group.23 group24 but still recommendations are awaited for the use of DAAs in children.